BEST THINGS TO DO IN MANDALAY!

 The Sandamuni Pagoda can also be found at the foot of Mandalay Hill and a short 2-minute walk from the Kuthodaw Pagoda.

-Drone shot of Sandamuni Pagoda – Places to visit in Mandalay
+Sandamuni Pagoda – Things to do in Mandalay

 #5 ROYAL MANDALAY PALACE